 Find the prime numbers between 1 to 100

-Learn how to solve the 'Find the prime numbers between 1 to 100' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Find the prime numbers between 1 to 100' problem.

 Problem Statement